 A very useful tool for setting up a template food control plan or national programme is found on the Ministry for Primary Industries website.
-It is called the 'Where Do I Fit?' tool.
+It is called My Food Rules.
 Use this to set up and print your personalised food control plan or national programme and to produce a completed scope of operations document (which is part of the application documentation).

 If you have just one site to register:

 Renewal of Registration